philzook58/philzook58.github.io/_posts/2023-06-26-asp-for-egraph-extraction.md

 Ultimately, one is interested in extracting out a version of an expression from inside the egraph with good properties so you can turn it into efficient code or a piece of hardware.
 This problem can be hard depending on how you want to model it.

 [Answer Set Programming](https://potassco.org/) is a paradigm for solving combinatorial satisfaction or optimization problems.
 It offers some unusual well-foundedness/justification modelling capabilities not offered by SAT, CSP, ILP, or SMT solvers.
 It is exactly this aspect that makes it very useful for a particular case of extraction.
+The ASP solver clingo is roughly a datalog-like grounder gringo that feeds into a SAT-like solver clasp with intrinsic cycle breaking constraints support.
 That [Remy](https://github.com/egraphs-good/extraction-gym/pull/2) independently had this idea is encouraging that it is a good one, since he is often right.

-## Extraction
+## Tree vs DAG Extraction

 A method for certain cost models is to apply dynamic programming.
 In this model, the cost of a enode in the egraphs is a function of the minimal cost of its children.
 Very natural right?
 You can compute the best cost as a fixed point calculation, taking the best enode for each eclass to be the one who's cost is currently smallest.
 This will converge fairly quickly.

-It occurs rather often that this framework does not model the actual costs well.
-Shared subpexpressions can be reused cheaply.
+It occurs rather often that this framework does not model the actual costs well, in particular in regards to sharing.
+Shared subexpressions can be reused cheaply.
 In this case, what one wants to extract is not an optimal AST, but instead an optimal DAG.
-The cost function of the DAG is intrinsically more nonlocal or noncompositional that the cost function of an AST.
+The cost function of the DAG is intrinsically more nonlocal or noncompositional than the cost function of an AST.
 It may be desirable to pick a locally less optimal subexpression, if that subexpression has more reusable parts elsewhere.

 A simple additive cost model is  $\sum_n c_n m_n$  where $c_n$ is the cost of enode $n$ and $m_n$ is the multiplicity you have picked it.